commerce-docs/devdocs-archive/src/contributor-guide/contributing.md

 **Priority** signifies how important or detrimental a defect is.
 The defect priority status is set by Product Managers.
 Priority also helps to determine the scheduling of the fix: Higher priority bugs will be fixed and merged first.
 It is a reflection on how bad the bug is for the system and also for business or marketing requirements.

 {:.bs-callout-tip}
-**Severity** is a measure of how ‘bad’ the bug is and how much disruption it causes, without regard to remaining work or the release schedule.
+**Severity** is a measure of how 'bad' the bug is and how much disruption it causes, without regard to remaining work or the release schedule.

 ### Priority and severity descriptions